-Here are a few posts on the topic of valve.
+Here are a few posts on the topic of valve adjustment.
 Happily, since the c90 is such a simple engine, it is a good place to learn about these automotive fundamentals.
 Here goes!

 Here are the cylinder head parts for the c90 z2.
-As you can see the z2 has contact breaker points and a spark advancer installed on the end of the camshaft (in later models this was changed and these parts were moved to the end of the crankshaft):
+As you can see the z2 has contact breaker points and a spark advancer installed on the end of the camshaft (in other models the points were installed on the crankshaft):